spyridon97/vtk-external-facelist-evaluation/README.md

-  --s-hash                    Run the S-Hash algorithm --p-classifier              Run the P-Classifier algorithm --p-hash                    Run the P-Hash algorithm --p-hash-fight              Run the P-HashFight algorithm --p-hash-sort               Run the P-Hash-Sort algorithm --p-hash-count              Run the P-Hash-Count algorithm -f,--hash-function INT:INT in [0 - 2]
+  --s-hash                    Run the S-Hash algorithm --p-classifier              Run the P-Classifier algorithm --p-hash                    Run the P-Hash algorithm --dp-hash-fight             Run the DP-Hash-Fight algorithm --dp-hash-sort              Run the DP-Hash-Sort algorithm --dp-hash-count             Run the DP-Hash-Count algorithm -f,--hash-function INT:INT in [0 - 2]
                               Hash function, where 0 is All, 1 is FNV1A, 2 is MinPointID (Default: 0)
 ```